Healthy for the Program, Healthy for the SMS Manager

-This is perhaps one of the most common problems in any aviation safety program, and you are probably all too familiar with it – a dependency.
+This is perhaps one of the most common problems in any aviation SMS, and you are probably all too familiar with it – a dependency.
 Dependencies can take many forms, such as one safety manager:

 - Doing things his/her way, under the table (i.e. not with prescribed risk management software or tools)